ARM-software/abi-aa/abi/aapcs64/aapcs64.rst

 C++ Mangling
 ------------

 For C++ mangling purposes the user-friendly names are treated as though the equivalent internal name was specified.
-Thus the function
+Unless the platform ABI specifies otherwise, the types are treated as *vendor extended types*, prefixed by ``u``.
+For example:

 .. code:: c